 Even if Malaysia increased the minimum investment requirements to RM 1 million towards foreign buyers, there’s still a surge in applications for the MM2H program, especially among Chinese buyers.

-Despite the fact that Malaysia’s residential real estate market was weak in 2017-2018, and has followed a downward trend since 2012, many analysts and experts are optimistic and foresee a rebound in 2019.
+Even if Malaysia’s real estate market was weak in 2017-2019 and has followed a downward trend since 2013, many analysts and experts are optimistic and foresee a resilient and stable market in 2020.